Betterment vs. SoFi Invest— Overview

 Anyone who is looking for a free robo-advisor would benefit from SoFi Invest.
 While Betterment’s low fees certainly make it one of the more affordable robo-advisors available, you just can’t beat zero account management fees!

-Investors who are looking for a robo-advisor with a long history will benefit from Betterment’s long-term work in the industry.
-Betterment launched in 2010, making it one of the oldest and most well-established robos on the market.
+Investors who are looking for a robo-advisor who has been around for awhile will appreciate Betterment.
+Launched in 2010, Betterment is one of the oldest and most well-established robos on the market.

 Betterment vs. SoFi Invest— Fees and Minimums

-Betterment and SoFi Invest are essentially tied in the minimum investment category, with minimum investments of $0 and $1 respectively.
+Minimums Winner: Betterment and SoFi Invest are essentially tied in the minimum investment category, with minimum investments of $10 and $1 respectively.
 Their account management fees, however, differ.

 Betterment Fees and Minimums